Germantown Pike: Philadelphia County

-Germantown Avenue curves south and passes under SEPTA's Chestnut Hill East Line and Main Line and over CSX's Trenton Subdivision northeast of the Wayne Junction station serving the SEPTA lines.
-From here, the brick surface ends and road heads into the Nicetown–Tioga neighborhood, passing urban areas of homes and businesses and crossing under US 1 (Roosevelt Expressway).
+Germantown Avenue curves south and passes under SEPTA's Chestnut Hill East Line and Main Line and over CSX's Trenton Subdivision railroad line northeast of the Wayne Junction station serving the SEPTA lines.
+From here, the sett surface ends and road heads into the Nicetown–Tioga neighborhood, passing urban areas of homes and businesses and crossing under US 1 (Roosevelt Expressway).
 Germantown Avenue runs through urban development and passes over Conrail Shared Assets Operations' Richmond Industrial Track immediately before coming to an intersection with US 13 (Hunting Park Avenue).
 The road continues southeast and reaches an intersection with PA 611 (Broad Street) and Erie Avenue.
 From here, Germantown Avenue becomes a city street that runs south-southeast through urban areas of homes and businesses, passing to the east of Temple University Hospital and intersecting the southern terminus of Old York Road.
-The road passes under Amtrak's Northeast Corridor and heads into the Fairhill neighborhood, where it curves to the south.
+The road passes under Amtrak's Northeast Corridor railroad line and heads into the Fairhill neighborhood, where it curves to the south.
 Germantown Avenue turns to the southeast and the former Route 23 trolley tracks split to the south to follow 10th and 11th streets.
 The road continues southeast through urban areas as a two-lane street, where Germantown Avenue becomes discontinuous between Norris Street and Berks Street due to a shopping center.
 From here, Germantown Avenue resumes and runs south-southeast through urban residential and commercial areas, crossing Cecil B. Moore Avenue.
 The road becomes one-way westbound between 4th Street and Thompson Street.
 Germantown Avenue becomes two-way again and heads into the Fishtown neighborhood.
 Here, the road crosses Girard Avenue, which carries SEPTA's Route 15 trolley line.
 Following this, Germantown Avenue continues southeast past urban development and reaches its terminus at an intersection with Front Street and Laurel Street underneath I-95 and SEPTA's Market–Frankford Line.